 To recap, while IR35 reform has transferred the IR35 burden to businesses in all but one scenario, IR35 contract reviews remain a valuable service to contractors.

-They can be used to demonstrate outside IR35 status to a client and to support any challenge put forward when looking to overturn an IR35 decision.
+They can be used to demonstrate outside IR35 status to a client and to support any challenge when seeking to overturn an IR35 decision.

 In an IR35 contract review, an expert will conduct a rigorous analysis of the contract, focusing on all aspects of IR35 legislation, and provide a detailed report on the outcome.